Patricia Mangan

 Patricia Mangan (born March 7, 1997) is an American alpine skier.
 She competed in the women's giant slalom at the 2018 Winter Olympics.

 She competed for the United States at the 2022 Winter Olympics.

+Siblings

+Patricia Mangan has a brother, Andrew Mangan, who is a notable U.S. para-rower.
+Andrew has competed internationally in para-rowing events, representing the United States in adaptive sports competitions.